EBZebra/docs/edge/source/guide/configreference.md

 For persistent installations, on cold boot the `Config.xml` file is copied from `\Application\EnterpriseBrowser\Config\Config.xml` to `\Program Files\EnterpriseBrowser\Config\Config.xml`; bear this in mind if you want your configuration to persist across cold boot. <!-- This behavior may be modified by changing `\Application\RhoElements.cpy`. --> <!-- Need to verify this -->

+>Note: The operating systems of some devices have case sensitive file systems.
+Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.

 ## Substitution Variables
 The following substitution variables are available in the configuration file
 <table class="re-table">